Phillyclause89/ChessMoveHeatmap/README.md

 - **Parallel Processing:** The app utilizes parallel processing for efficiency, but large depth values can still be computationally intensive.

 ## **Future Plans**
 - 🎨 **Integrate Color Legend** – Adapt `standalone_color_legend.py` into the main UI.
+See [issue #17](https://github.com/Phillyclause89/ChessMoveHeatmap/issues/17).
 - 🚀 **Optimize Performance** – Explore better recursion and caching strategies.
 - 📈 **Enhanced Visualizations** – Provide more customization for scaling heatmap intensities.
 - 👾 **AI Improvements** – Refine logic for `CMHMEngine2` based on game outcomes.

 ## **ChessMoveHeatmap Engines (`chmengine`)**
 The `chmengine` module is an experimental chess engine component that leverages heatmaps to inform move decisions.
-While still in development and not yet integrated into the main application, it provides functionality for:
+While still in development and not yet integrated into the main application, it provides features such as:
 - Playing games against the engine.
 - Training the engine using reinforcement learning.